cloudigrade/integrade/README.rst

 UI tests may run via Selenium-driven local browsers or remotely through the SauceLabs service.

-You can control which browsers will be used via the `UI_BROWSER` environment variable.
-Multiple browsers may be comma-separated.
-Currently `Chrome`, `Firefox`, and `MicrosoftEdge` are valid for testing.
+Running tests on SauceLabs locally will require use of the SauceLabs Connect tunnel, which you can get here: https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy

+Download this tool and place the `sc` binary in your path.
+Next, add the two environment variables $SAUCELABS_USERNAME and $SAUCELABS_API_KEY to your ~/.bash_profile.
+You can now run the SauceLabs Connect tunnel in a terminal.

+    sc --user $SAUCELABS_USERNAME --api-key $SAUCELABS_API_KEY --shared-tunnel

+The command will take a few seconds to start up and will tell you when it is ready to accept connections from SauceLabs.
+Once it is ready you can proceed to run your tests locally.

-The UI tests can be easily run locally either just on Chrome, to test quickly, or all supported browsers with these two invocations:
+The UI tests can be easily run either on Chrome or Firefox:

-    make test-ui
-    make test-ui-all
+    py.test -v integrade/tests/ui/ --driver Chrome
+    py.test -v integrade/tests/ui/ --driver Firefox

 .. |license| image:: https://img.shields.io/github/license/cloudigrade/integrade.svg